Esbit 5-Piece Lightweight Trekking Cooking Set W/ Brass

 - Weight8 ounces

-Looks like a tin can with a pull-tab, but in reality, this twist-on cap alcohol burner has the durability to last a thousand camping trips, and then some.
+Looks like a tin can with a pull-tab, but in reality, Solo Stove is a twist-on cap alcohol burner that has the durability to last a thousand camping trips, and then some.
 Extremely versatile and a synch for beginners to use, this compact, 3.5oz alcohol stove comes complete with a fold-out handle to adjust the simmer, flame size, or extinguish the flame entirely when you’re done using it.

 Your o-ring seal prevents denatured alcohol evaporation, which means you waste less fuel, so you have to carry less fuel.
 These are all about packing light.
 You get about twenty-five minutes of burn on a full cap with a medium setting, and it packs up ultra small in your backpack, or even your pocket if you’re so daring.